 - How to read music notation.
 It’s not necessary to sight-read music, but it would make it easier for you if you can at least ‘limp’ through notation enough to be able to figure out the basic notes and rhythms.
 Note though that TAB will be provided for all the musical examples if you are more familiar with tablature.

 - Knowing where most of the notes are on the fretboard.
 Again there is no need for instant recognition, however, it would be beneficial if you have a way of working out what the names are.

 - Understanding of basic harmony: i.e. understanding of what a major chord, a minor chord and a dominant chord is.
 Note that beyond that, it’s not necessary to have any significant understanding of jazz theory – we’ll cover the essentials throughout the course.

 - This course is not suited for a complete beginner at guitar.
-It is for someone that has been playing guitar for a while, with an intermediate level technique, but is struggling to learn to improvise on guitar.
+It is for someone that has been playing guitar for a while, with an intermediate level technique, but is struggling to learn to improvise or play jazz on guitar.